DanielRagi/randomnumbers/README.md

 # randomnumbers
-Generation of pseudo-random numbers using the middle-square and middle-product methods
+Generation of pseudorandom numbers using the middle-square and middle-product methods.
+Coded in JavaScript.